Samkth123/KTH-md/Finans II.md

 –Result: Prices change until expected returns are exactly commensurate with risk.
 ●New information is unpredictable; if it could be predicted, then the prediction would be part of today’s information.
 ●Stock price changes follow a random walk.

+Weak-form
+–Stock prices reflect all historical market information –Trend analysis, technical analysis is fruitless

+Semistrong-form
+–All publically available information is reflected in the price –Past price AND•Fundamental data of firms product line•Quality of management•Balance sheet composition•Patents held•Earnings forecast•Accounting practices

+Strong-form
+–All relevant information is reflected in the price –Even information only available to insiders